 - Large amounts of leaf stems at the top of carrots often indicate undesirably large cores.
 However, the condition of the tops does not indicate the quality of the root.

-Due to many variables such as moisture content, size, and variety, it is impossible to know the exact weight of carrots.
+Due to many variables such as moisture content, size, and variety, it is difficult to give specific recommendations.
 The following recommendations are approximations.

 - 4 servings = 1–1¼ pounds